The High Cost of Silence

 When you consistently communicate the small things – the free fixes, the added efforts, the minor improvements – you build a foundation of trust.
 This trust is what earns you the benefit of the doubt when a larger, billable issue arises.
 Clients who understand you're looking out for them, even on the small stuff, are far more likely to be understanding and appreciative when presented with a significant invoice for necessary work.

-Turning Bills into Thank Yous
+Transforming Bills into Thank Yous